-If your sole beneficiary is a surviving spouse, the distribution will begin by December 31 of the calendar year following the year of your death, or by December 31 of the calendar year in which you would have reached age 701⁄2 (if you would have reached age 701⁄2 (if you would have reached age 701⁄2 on or before December 31, 2019) or age 72 (if you would have reached age 701⁄2 after December 31, 2019), whichever is later.
+If your sole beneficiary is a surviving spouse, the distribution will begin by December 31 of the calendar year following the year of your death, or by December 31 of the calendar year in which you would have reached age 72 (if you would have reached age 72 on or before December 31, 2022) or age 73 (if you would have reached age 72 after December 31, 2022), whichever is later.
 Such a distribution is eligible for rollover to an eligible retirement plan as defined in the Internal Revenue Code.

 If your surviving spouse is not your sole beneficiary, the distribution will begin by December 31 of the calendar year following the year of your death.
-A non-spousalbeneficiary may roll over the distribution into an Individual Retirement Account ("IRA").
+A non-spousal-beneficiary may roll over the distribution into an Individual Retirement Account ("IRA").